0luv69/Portfolio/README.md

 -This website has to deal with the real being of me

-Used Django for back end
+-Used Django for back end
-Used Tailwind for css
+-Used Tailwind for css
-Used versal to host the site
+-Used versal to host the site